A latent trawl process model for extreme values: Latent trawl process model

+Let us now define the class of trawl processes and present its key properties.
 Trawl processes have been introduced by \cite{Barndorff-Nielsen2011a} and have been further developped by \cite{Barndorff-Nielsen2014, ShephardYang2016a, ShephardYang2016b, Veraart2016}.
 They are stationary infinitely divisible stochastic processes which are made up of two components: the L\'evy basis and the trawl set.
 In order to define these components, we need to introduce some notation first.

 To this end, let $S$ be a Borel set in $\re^2$, with the associated Borel $\sigma$-algebra $\mathcal{S}=\mathcal{B}(S)$ and Lebesgue measure $\leb$.
 Let $\mathcal{B}_b(S)$ be the subsets of $S$ with finite Lebesgue measure, i.e. $\mathcal{B}_b(S)=\{A \in \mathcal{S}: \leb(A)<\infty\}$.
 The purpose of the next definition is to define what we mean by a \textit{homogeneous L\'evy basis}, which is the source of randomness in the trawl process.